Current as of: December 21, 2024 - 09:43

 Introductory bear tracking walk in the forests above Yagodina; evening visit to bear hide

-In the evening, half the group will have their first visit to the bear hide.
-Visiting the hide usually necessitates having an early dinner so that we can be in position before darkness falls.
-Bears are attracted to the hide by the presence of corn but are not dependent on this for their diet.
-Depending on the amount of activity in the clearing we may stay until around 11 pm, or with permission of the group earlier or later.
+After dinner, there is the first opportunity (for a maximum of six people) to visit the bear hide.
+Visiting the hide usually necessitates having an early dinner so we can be in position before darkness falls.
+Depending on the amount of activity in the clearing, we may stay until around 10.30pm or, with the agreement of the group, slightly earlier or later.

 Meals included: Breakfast, Lunch, Dinner